ayates67/CircuitPython/README.md

 <img src="https://github.com/ayates67/CircuitPython/blob/main/media/tinker%20sensor.PNG?raw=true">

 ### Reflection
 This asignment was very challenging.
 I had trouble figuing out how to write a code to do what I want.
-It took me a few classes but I figured out how to start reading distances then how to do the rgb values with the help of my classmates.
+It took me a few classes but I figured out how to start reading distances then how to do the rgb values.
+I did some research and also was grateful for one of my classmate's code which worked very well.